“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 The parotid glands are a type of salivary gland found just under the earlobes.
 Salivary gland cancer is a very rare type of head and neck cancer.
 Doctors usually treat it with surgery and radiotherapy.

 Standard radiotherapy for parotid gland cancer may cause damage to the inner ear and hearing loss.
 IMRT shapes both the beam and the dose of radiation to match the shape of the tumour.
-This allows the radiographer to target the radiation beams more accurately at the area of cancer.
-This reduces the risk of damaging surrounding healthy tissue.
-So doctors think that this may reduce hearing loss.
-But there is a small risk that IMRT will miss some of the cancer and so may not work so well.
+This allows the

 The aims of the trial are find out